 In a similar program at Soldier Hollow Cross Country Ski Resort in Midway, UT you will be provided with ten clips of five shots each, for plenty of opportunity to learn and improve.
 The highly accurate rifles are the very same rifles used during the Olympic Games held in Utah in 2002.
 After range instruction and practice, a "mini' fun competition is staged for participants.
 Programs are coordinated by reservation for minimum of two people, who can ski or snowshoe and there are three program levels.

 The Craftsbury Outdoors Center in Craftsbury, VT has recreational biathlon programs for adults and youth competition programs.
-A program in West VA at White Grass Touring Center is the BB Biathlon with scheduled activities on Jan 22, Feb 12, and March 5 held at 1:00 PM where you ski and shoot 9 shots at 3 targets and everyone wins.
+A program in West VA at White Grass Touring Center is the BB Biathlon with scheduled activities on a day in Jan, Feb and March held at 1:00 PM where you ski and shoot 9 shots at 3 targets and everyone wins.

-In the Rockies, XC ski areas with biathlon programs include the Rendezvous Ski Trails in West Yellowstone, MT where biathlon is a cornerstone of winter activity and there is a free "Try Biathlon Day" on Jan 8; Bohart Ranch in Bozeman, MT with the Bridger Biathlon Club; and at Sun Valley, ID with the Casper Mountain Biathlon Club.
+In the Rockies, XC ski areas with biathlon programs include the Rendezvous Ski Trails in West Yellowstone, MT where biathlon is a cornerstone of winter activity and there is a free "Try Biathlon Day" in January; Crosscut Mountain Sports Center in Bozeman, MT with the Bridger Biathlon Club; and at Sun Valley, ID with the Casper Mountain Biathlon Club.
 In the west, check the Auburn Ski Club in the Tahoe, California region for its biathlon programs and the Methow Biathlon in Mazama, WA on the Methow Trails.
 Check Google or other web search service for a biathlon club or program in your area.
 Photo: Biathlete Lesson; ORDA Dave Schmidt